tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_5.md

 I place a hand on her shoulder, feeling the tension in her muscles.
 "Kira, you've already done so much.
 We need you here with the kids and mom and dad.
 They'll be safer with you around."
 I see the conflict in her eyes, the urge to be part of the action, but she nods, understanding the gravity of her role here.

 Reine and I take a moment to speak with my parents and the kids.
-The warmth in their eyes is a stark contrast to the [cold](https://www.reddit.com/r/nosleep/comments/14c93t1/im_an_arctic_researcher_we_accidentally_released/) resolve in ours.

 "Ba, Má," I begin, addressing my parents in Vietnamese, "we're going to take care of this, but we need you to stay safe with the kids."